• Skip to primary navigation

 Onderhoud hand welting

-Why Hand Welting Is the Higher Craft
+Why Hand Welting is the Higher Craft

 This brings us back to the traditional way of doing things: the high-skill, labor-intensive process of making truly handmade boots.
 This is the exact blueprint that the Goodyear machine was invented to copy, but like most automated shortcuts, the machine left behind the soul of the process.